adhavle-aws/account360/README.md

 ### Amazon DynamoDB

-The backend of AWS Bookstore Demo App leverages Amazon DynamoDB to enable dynamic scaling and the ability to add features as we rapidly improve our e-commerce application.
+The backend of AWS Account 360 App leverages Amazon DynamoDB to enable dynamic scaling and the ability to add features as we rapidly improve our e-commerce application.
 The application create three tables in DynamoDB: Books, Orders, and Cart.
 DynamoDB's primary key consists of a partition (hash) key and an optional sort (range) key.
 The primary key (partition and sort key together) must be unique.

 **Books Table:**